luiarthur/beamer-metro-template/README.md

 - commands inside the `src` directory:
     - `make`: compile beamer slides
     - `make watch`: incremental compile beamer slides (watches for edits)
+- Whenever a git tag is created, a GitHub release will be created and a pdf document will be generated in the GitHub release.

 [compile-badge]: https://github.com/luiarthur/beamer-metro-template/actions/workflows/Compile.yml/badge.svg